colossalchicken/ink.js/README.md

+| Note:
+| This was a side project when I first started programming
+| It is not really usefull and probably has a lot of bugs
+| But it was fun to make!

 Ink.js is an object-oriented tool for creating online apps and games.
 It is simple, and does not require any installation.
 <br><br>
 To use ink, add this script to the top of your HTML: